 TCWR uses a bridge and reward training method.
 The desired behavior is coupled with a reward (food) using a high-pitched whistle called a “bridge.”
 It is called a bridge because it connects the behavior with the treat –whenever the whistle is heard the animal anticipates the reward, creating a sense of excitement and reinforcing the desired behavior.

 Animal Husbandry involves the tasks performed in order to ensure the emotional and physical health of animals in captivity and is an incredibly important aspect of sanctuary life.
 Therefore, the purpose behind the behavioral management program is two-fold.
 First, this form of animal husbandry allows TCWR’s animal care staff to encourage the animals to partake in enrichment activities –helping to prevent boredom and stress.
 And secondly, it allows for animal care staff to address health issues or perform routine medical check-ups without the use of sedatives.
-Training with participating animals can currently be seen every day after the 4:00 pm Guided Habitat Tour in the Discovery Tour section of the Refuge.

 Extreme Weather Conditions

 In order to combat the detrimental effects of extreme weather, each habitat is equipped with tools necessary to help regulate the temperatures of the animals living in them.
 During the hot summer months, a combination of swimming pools, mist systems, and water baths are provided for the animals.
 Additionally, each animal at the Refuge has access to shaded areas at all times –shade can be provided through actual shade clothes, trees, large habitat benches, and cement dens.
 These cement dens provide not only insulation from the weather but also a safe, secluded place for privacy.